-As your providers of hearing aids and hearing aid tests in Southfield and Allen Park, we at Platinum Hearing Aids have made it our goal to provide comprehensive audiology care for all of our patients.
-Unfortunately, many people don’t take advantage of all of the services that an audiologist can provide.
+As your providers of hearing aids and hearing aid tests in Southfield, Allen Park, and the greater Detroit area, we at Platinum Hearing Aids have made it our goal to provide comprehensive audiology care for all of our patients.
+Unfortunately, many people don’t take advantage of all of the services that we can provide.
 While most wouldn’t think of missing a checkup at the doctor or a dentist, your ears are often forgotten.
-Don’t make this mistake; remember to take the time to visit your Southfield and Allen Park audiologist for a checkup!
+Don’t make this mistake; remember to take the time to visit your local audiologist for a checkup!

-- Excessive Wax – While producing earwax is beneficial because it’s self-cleaning, protects the ear, and it moisturizes the ear canal.
+- Excessive Wax – While producing earwax is beneficial because it’s self-cleaning, it protects the ear, and it moisturizes the ear canal.
 You can sometimes produce an excessive amount of it.
 If your earwax is impacted and you’re having a hard time removing it, your audiologist will be able to help without damaging your inner ear.
 Whatever you do, do not attempt to remove ear wax with a cotton swab.

 - Tinnitus – This is when you hear ‘ringing’ in your ears.
 However, the noise being made can also be described as buzzing, whistling, and screeching among other things.
 Tinnitus is usually connected to hearing loss, making it doubly important to visit the audiologist if you notice it.

 - Hearing Loss – If you notice that you’ve been gradually losing your hearing (for example, you’ve been having a harder time hearing high-pitched sounds, you have an inability to hear in a crowd, or you have to turn the television up louder), you should visit a hearing center for a hearing aid test.
 Also, if you notice that you have a sudden hearing loss (due to a loud noise, trauma, or something similar), you should visit our hearing center immediately.